MarekBykowski/cxl_run_qemu/README.md

 ## Artifacts

-Howto for downlading artifacts in here https://github.com/MarekBykowski/ghcr-publish-install-packages.
+I have put together the sripts for publishing and installing the artifacts using the docker https://github.com/MarekBykowski/ghcr-publish-install-packages.

 Below are steps for cloning that repo with the help scripts and running them.